 Untitled (Zainub), Mixed Media 1984 Ken Lum.
 Collection M+ Museum for Visual Culture, West Kowloon Cultural District

-I met Ken in 1992 in London, and then Zainub in 2004 in Vancouver.
-In 2011 Ken Lum had his 30 year retrospective at the Vancouver Art Gallery, I went with great excitement to catch up with the wider body of his work.
+I first met Ken in 1992 in London, and then met Zainub in Vancouver, in 2004.
+In 2011 Ken Lum had his 30 year retrospective at the Vancouver Art Gallery, and I went, with great excitement, to catch up with the wider body of his work.
 I was, of course, hoping the ‘highway piece’ would be on display.
-The route we took through the gallery led us away from the video piece and I began enjoying the show.
-Between this attention and the anticipation of finding the video piece, I was totally blown away when I turned around to see, larger than life, and younger than ever, my dear Zainub Verjee.
+The route we happend to take through the gallery led us away from the video piece and, momentarily forgetting the search at hand, I began enjoying the show.
+Between this absorption and the underlying anticipation of finding the video piece, I was totally blown away when I turned around to see, larger than life, and younger than ever, my dear Zainub Verjee.
 My family was with me and we all relished this moment of defamiliarization together.
-Ken’s art, which had attained its status as such by parody, pastiche or inversion of everyday Vancouver kitsch, was itself turned around.
-In our collectively surprised and sentimental gaze, art had turned into to the simple kitsch of – hey look its Zainub!
+Ken’s art, which had attained its status as such by parody, pastiche and inversion of everyday Vancouver kitsch, was itself turned around.
+In our collectively surprised and sentimental gaze, high art had turned into to the simple kitsch of – hey look its Zainub!
 And so was I, the jaded and astute artist, no longer in possession of my critical eye –my gaze had turned to a gape … it was a rare moment, and of course this moment is the genesis of the upcoming remake, 5 Zainub (Untitled).

 Ken Lum and Zainub Verjee at A Matter of Life and Death, Art Gallery of Mississauga, March 2017

-I want to return to the semiological understanding gained from considering Entertainment for Surrey.
-If the incremental familiarity of a body by the road turns its substance into a sign of itself, then it seems to me that renown and reputation might also diminishing the capacity of a body to be a open signifier of things other its person.
+In concluding this writing, I want to return to the semiological understanding I gained from considering Entertainment for Surrey.
+If the incremental familiarity of a body standing by the road turns its substance into a sign of itself, then it seems to me that renown and reputation might also diminish the capacity of a body to be a signifier of things other its person.
 When Ken made his Untitled (Zainub) it was early in her career and ‘Zainub’ seems to represent certain qualities: ethnicity, gender and by her dress perhaps, class and profession as well.
-The figure in the image takes on the quality of a material ‘signifier’ for other qualities or concepts that are ‘signified’.
+The figure in the image takes on the quality of a ‘signifier’ for other qualities or concepts that are ‘signified’.
 While the title anecdotally informs us that she is a real person with a name (Zainub), she is not presented as a known quantity.
-Over 30 years have passed since Ken’s image was made in 1984 and ‘Zainub’ is now a strong identity in the Canadian arts community.
+Over 30 years have passed since Ken’s image was made in 1984 and ‘Zainub’ now has a strong identity within the Canadian arts community.
 She is known in a much wider circle than before.
-Given the accretion of qualities to this identity, it appears that the slightly defamiliarized figure in the red Cowboy Hat in my Zainub (Untitled) can now only index the very singularly signified – ‘Zainub Verjee’.
+Given the accretion and sublimation of qualities into this identity, it appears that the slightly defamiliarized figure in the red Cowboy Hat in my Zainub (Untitled) can now only index the very singularly signified – ‘Zainub Verjee’.